Visual Art

 Click here if you are feeling lucky!

 (2) I have divided my work into the sections below not because I believe in the distinctions between these practices; they leak into one another.
 I did this as I oscillate between modes of legibility as an artist.
 Sometimes, people are invested in the wandering.
-In other cases, directness is desired.
-The registers in my practice leak into one another.
-I want to offer leakiness as a liberatory technology--leakiness or the porous boundaries between rituals (syncretism); leakiness or the porous boundaries between bodies of text (intertextuality); leakiness or the porous boundaries between modes of communication (across language systems, across substrates, across species, across disciplines, across temporalities).
+In other cases, directness is desired—the registers in my practice leak into one another.
+I want to offer leakiness as a liberatory technology--leakiness or the porous boundaries between rituals (syncretism); leakiness or the porous borders between bodies of text (intertextuality); leakiness or the porous boundaries between modes of communication (across language systems, across substrates, across species, across disciplines, across temporalities).

 Leakiness is a politics of intimacy: an invitation to wander and wade in the wet; to touch and make anew what has not been made solid; to [un]know and [un]learn; to return to the scene of presumed certainty for revision.
 Leakiness is a kind of interdisciplinarity, or a yearning to move, to be alive in many ways - to be without the grasp of a body of knowledge or a narrative arc.
 It is to be imminent in ways that exceed the predictability of a singular discipline.

-(3) This is powered by just a little bit of javascript.
+(3) This is powered by just a little bit of JavaScript.
 Much of my work is rooted in aleatoric activities.